 - Complex Insurance Policies – Trucking companies often have multiple insurance policies, which can make securing the recovery that is owed to you challenging.
 Unfortunately, these insurance companies may also attempt to divert fault and push liability for the accident on you.

-Minner Vines Moncus Injury Lawyers is the Lexington truck accident attorneys you need to get the results you deserve.
+Minner Vines Injury Lawyers, PLLC is the Lexington truck accident attorneys you need to get the results you deserve.
 Contact us today at (859) 550-2900 or fill out our contact form.

 We are ready to fight to get you the maximum compensation.